BibleTools

 The Elements of Motivation (Part Seven): Fear of Judgment

 The metaphor changes from cutting a road (verse 15) to shooting an arrow at a target.
 The word of truth, the gospel, is the target.
-If you shoot an arrow at a target, one of three things will happen: 1) the arrow will hit the bull's-eye; 2) it will go slightly off, left or right, top or bottom, still hitting somewhere within the target area; or 3) it will miss the target completely.
+If we shoot an arrow at a target, one of three things will happen: 1) the arrow will hit the bull's-eye; 2) it will go slightly off, left or right, top or bottom, still hitting somewhere within the target area; or 3) it will miss the target completely.

 John W. Ritenbaugh